Reiten auf der Schiene

 University Street Station

-Two of Seattle’s most acclaimed cultural icons stand side-by-side just steps from the station: Benaroya Hall, home of the Seattle Symphony, and the Seattle Art Museum, featuring rotating exhibits and a remarkable collection of Native American art.
+This stop is just steps from two of Seattle’s most acclaimed cultural attractions: Benaroya Hall, home of the Seattle Symphony, and the Seattle Art Museum, featuring rotating exhibits and an impressive permanent collection.

 Westlake Station

 Walk a few blocks west of this station to the iconic Pike Place Market, where you can see the famous fish vendors and shop for fresh flowers, produce, and crafts.
 Continue to the Overlook Walk (just opened in 2024), where you'll get sweeping views of Puget Sound and the barges departing from the harbor.
-Alternatively, you can go straight from Westlake Station to the monorail, another form of public transportation, and take it to the Space Needle and MoPop (Museum of Pop Culture).
+Alternatively, you could take the Seattle Center Monorail to the Space Needle and MoPop (Museum of Pop Culture).

 Capitol Hill Station

-You can't get more fun than Capitol Hill.
-This dense, walkable area is packed with trendy cafes, eclectic places to shop, and restaurants for every palette and price point.
-The nightlife is unbeatable, with numerous live music venues and storied dive bars.
+This densely populated, walkable area is packed with trendy cafes and restaurants, eclectic shops, and numerous live music venues.
 If you visit during the day, stroll through Cal Anderson Park, next to the station.
 Or, walk 15 minutes north to elegant Volunteer Park, home to the Seattle Asian Art Museum and a small conservatory.

 Station der Universität Washington